overfullstack/overfullstack.github.io/src/pages/pages/2020-04-05---my-talks/index.md

 - [Kotlin User Group, Hyderabad](https://youtu.be/_QBlKtUY6ac)
 - GHC, India - 2019, Bangalore

-He is also invited to speak at prestigious international conferences:
+He is also invited to speak at a prestigious international conference:

 - **[JBCN Conf](https://www.jbcnconf.com/2020/)**, 7-9 September 2020, Barcelona, Spain (This event got cancelled due to COVID-19).